group8a3/group8a3.github.io/README.md

 <br>

-<h3> Product owner </h3>: Me,know the structure of the website or product.
+<h3> Product owner: </h3> Me,know the structure of the website or product.
 And very clearly know the position of the product and what kind of people will be served by the product.Have a good vision of product market, and the future of product.

-<h3> Scrum master </h3>: The people who have experience developing some products.And the main job of the project is to manage the schedule, and standardize the project documentation. .Scrum master also needs to confirm the project scope,project time,project cost ,organize the resources for the project and set up roles for the groupmates.Which means the Scrum master will be the head of the project, the Scrum master needs a person who has good judgement and understanding, responsible,and be the teamwork fluently.
+<h3> Scrum master: </h3> The people who have experience developing some products.And the main job of the project is to manage the schedule, and standardize the project documentation. .Scrum master also needs to confirm the project scope,project time,project cost ,organize the resources for the project and set up roles for the groupmates.Which means the Scrum master will be the head of the project, the Scrum master needs a person who has good judgement and understanding, responsible,and be the teamwork fluently.

-<h3> Frontend Dev </h3>: The job needs the ability of creating the code behind the user-facing parts of the site,and building the framework to build an immersive user experience.
+<h3> Frontend Dev: </h3> The job needs the ability of creating the code behind the user-facing parts of the site,and building the framework to build an immersive user experience.
 The Frontend Dev needs to know some knowledge of design.And is able to use some design tools,frameworks and languages.
 The tools may need XD,photoshop,figma.
 The language may need html,css,javascript.

-<h3> Backend Dev </h3>: The job needs the ability of having a server-side language for building applications, data-related tools, a PHP framework, version control tools, and proficiency in using Linux as a development and deployment environment.And the job needs the person is able to use many kinds of languages,like C,C++,java,python,golang and mobile app design,ios,android.Also jobs need people who are friendly to talk with.
+<h3> Backend Dev: </h3> The job needs the ability of having a server-side language for building applications, data-related tools, a PHP framework, version control tools, and proficiency in using Linux as a development and deployment environment.And the job needs the person is able to use many kinds of languages,like C,C++,java,python,golang and mobile app design,ios,android.Also jobs need people who are friendly to talk with.

-<h3> Tester </h3>: The job needs the technique of the database, ability to Check that the program under test is handling the data correctly and basic network knowledge, and Tester also needs to have a good understanding of the test software industry, able to analyze and evaluate the possible problems.
+<h3> Tester:</h3> The job needs the technique of the database, ability to Check that the program under test is handling the data correctly and basic network knowledge, and Tester also needs to have a good understanding of the test software industry, able to analyze and evaluate the possible problems.

 <br>